realworldocaml/book/en/foreign-function-interface.md

 val cbreak    : unit   -> unit
 ```

-The `window` type is left abstract in the signature, ensure that window
+The `window` type is left abstract in the signature to ensure that window
 pointers can only be constructed via the `Ncurses.initscr` function.
 This
 prevents void pointers obtained from other sources from being mistakenly passed
 to an Ncurses library call.